Delia (fly): Entomopathogenic Fungi

 Application of entomopathogenic fungus as a biological control may involve spraying conidia on crops at the onset of egg hatching so that the fungus is present in the soil to reduce larval populations, ideally before they penetrate the plants.

 While multiple species of fungi have been identified to kill Delia species, and therefore may possibly act as a biological control, there are several problems associated with using entomopathogenic fungi effectively.
 First, while fungal pathogens may thrive in controlled laboratory settings and are successful in killing larvae and/or adults, they may be incredibly susceptible to fluctuating environmental factors, such as temperature and moisture, which can alter their efficacy as a biological control.

 Second, the glucosinolates produced by brassicaceous plants when they are physically damaged, infected or fed on by pests will be converted into isothiocyanates.
 Isothiocyanates are chemical compounds that can be toxic to pathogenic fungi which can result in inhibition of germination and growth.
 Studies have suggested that isothiocyanates can cause fungicidal activity by directly interacting with the fungal spores or indirectly through a three-trophic-level interaction mediated by the host insect.

 Studies of laboratory experiments have observed that Metarhizium anisopliae, Beauveria bassiana, and Paecilomyces fumosoroseus are all pathogenic to the second and third larval instars of D. radicum and D. floralis.
 Metarhizium anisopliae affects larvae directly exposed during application and larvae that came into contact with the fungus in the soil post-application.
-Entomophthora muscae is another entomopathogenic fungi that thrives in warm, moist environments, and can infect and killadult Delia flies, primarily D. antiqua.
+Entomophthora muscae is another entomopathogenic fungi that thrives in warm, moist environments, and can infect and kill adult Delia flies, primarily D. antiqua.
 Strongwell-sea castrans, a fungus commonly found in Europe as opposed to North America, is known to sterilize the adult flies of D. radicum.